lsfernandes92/user-service-challenge/final_clarifications.md

 I've reviewed the TODOs, and you can see what's been completed by checking the.
 [README.md](./README.md)

+## Observations

+### :warning: Required headers for requests

+In my previous clarifications questions that I sent to you guys, I mentioned about enforcing headers.
+Since it's a good practice I've now implemented this for API requests.

+#### Here's what's changed:

+* GET requests to `GET /api/users`: These requests must include the `Accept` header with the only accepted value of `application/json`.
+This ensures the client can only accept data formatted as JSON.
+* POST requests to `POST /api/users`: These requests must include the `Content-Type` header with the only accepted value of `application/json`.
+This ensures the client sends data formatted as JSON.

+### Seed the databse
+As mentioned earlier, to simplify the initial setup, you can populate your development database with some sample users.
+This will give you data to view when you make a `GET /api/users` request.

+Here's how to seed the database if your container is up and running:

+`$ docker compose run web rails dev:setup`

+### Challenge with account key retrieval

+While implementing the background job feature to retrieve account keys externally, I encountered a challenge.
+I couldn't find a way to immediately return the `account_key` field populated in the response when a user creates a new user via `POST /api/users`.

+To address this, I decided to allow the `account_key` field to initially return `nil` in the response.
+And then right before the user receives the response, a background job is triggered.
+This job calls the `AccountKeyService` to retrieve the account key and update the user record.
+The entire process typically takes only a few seconds.

+While the initial `POST /api/users` request won't include the `account_key` due to the background processing, you can subsequently retrieve it using a `GET /api/users?email=<DESIRABLE_EMAIL>` request.
+This will return the user information, including the generated `account_key`.

+I discovered this behavior the day before returning the project.
+Given the tight deadline, I decided to document the current behavior for your review, rather than send a last-minute question.

 ## How to run the test suite

 Follow the instructions on how to getting started in the [README.md](./README.md) file to set up your development environment.
 Once you've completed the setup steps, open your terminal and run the following command: